Joesalmon1985/DigitalRights/Digital_Rights.md

 'phone home' and would therefore stop working if the manufacturer went bankrupt, or products that are 'region coded'.
-We will require that any product sold in the UK that includes a DRM mechanism is stored in without DRM in escrow against a time where access to DRM versions is no longer possible.Agree!
+We will require that any product sold in the UK that includes a DRM mechanism is stored in without DRM in escrow against a time where access to DRM versions is no longer possible.
+Agree!

 Reform Copyright laws
 A fair and balanced copyright regime that is suitable for the 21st century is